gmac/constellation-js/README.md

 	var path = grid.findPath('sister', 'friend', weightFunct, estimateFunct);
 	// result array: [sister > brother > friend]

-In the above process works by replacing Constellation's default weight and estimate functions.
-The weight function measures the accrued cost of each new grid segment, while the estimate functions measures the best-case cost for reaching the goal.
-By default, Constellation uses a geometric distance function to measure the cost of grid segments.
-However, you're welcome to override this process and measure against node data attributes to customize the pathfinding behavior.
+The above process works by replacing Constellation's default *weight* and *estimate* functions.
+A weight function measures the accrued cost of each new grid segment, while the estimate function measures a best-case cost for reaching the goal.
+By default, Constellation uses its geometry `distance` function to measure the cost of grid segments.
+However, you're welcome to override this process to measure grid searches against custom meta data as needed.